-Today is International Women’s day, and we thought it would be a great opportunity to give credit to some distinguished women in crypto space and tell you about their contribution to the blockchain and crypto industry.
+Let's give credit to some distinguished global women in blockchain and the crypto space and tell you about their contribution to the blockchain space and crypto industry.

 Is Crypto Still A Man’s World?